 Essential Thanksgiving Prep Kitchen Tools

-Thanksgiving is the most cooking-intensive time of year.
-You want to be certain to have all of the essential cooking tools lined up to make your preparation time less complicated and more efficient.
-The season really is about time spent with family and friends.
-Good kitchen tools equals less time spent in the kitchen.
+Thanksgiving is one of the most cooking-intensive time of year.
+So you want to be sure to have all of the essential cooking tools lined up to make your food preparation time less complicated and more efficient.
+The season really is about time spent with family and friends andgood kitchen tools equals less time spent in the kitchen.

 - A good peeler